Justice-Through-Code/spring_2022/projects/wow/wow.md

 <img width="500" alt="Screen Shot 2021-10-28 at 4 49 41 PM" src="https://user-images.githubusercontent.com/7483633/139334999-4075825f-e1b7-4462-9b6c-ebd5daa9c0b6.png">

+2. Invite
+   1. Your teams members
+   2. Your instructors
+   3. Your technical mentor

-2. Invite your group member to the repository to start collaborating on the project!
+    to the repository to start collaborating on the project!

 3. This time, you'll be making the Django project from scratch.
 So, one group member should initially set up a new Django project in your repo.

 4. Then, all group members can clone the repo to their own computers.
 You can work together to start building the app from there.

+Once your proposals are approved to get started, we'll go over how to break up the work into small, individual tasks that your team can divy up as you go.
+We'll be using GitHub's project planning system for this, [GitHub Issues](https://github.com/features/issues).
+Take a look at the video on that link to see how it works!

 ## MVP Requirements